 Applying GENEVE encapsulation (VPC<->VPC NAT at AWS)

-This post is going to be about the coolest thing I’ve learned so far from working at AWS: a literal application of Geneve encapsulation to do VPC to VPC NAT which is how you get packets from one VPC to another VPC (effectively send packets from one datacenter to possibly another datacenter, or virtualized network entirely).
+This post is going to be about one of the technologies that powers networking at AWS: an application of Geneve encapsulation to do VPC to VPC NAT, or how you get packets from an ENI in one VPC to an ENI in another VPC.

 When you hear the “networking stack” you need understand it in terms of layers of abstraction that build on top of each other.
-At the lowest level you have physical data transmission, the next level you have ethernet frames (data link), the next level contains IP frames (network layer) and the final level the application frame (transport frame, TCP/UDP primarily).
+At the lowest level you have physical data transmission, the next level you have ethernet frames (data link), the next level contains IP frames (network layer) and then finally a TCP or UDP frame.
 Colloquially we just refer to these as layers 1-4.

 One way to understand the usefulness of the networking stack is in terms of what constraints you have: when you go up the networking stack you have less constraints.
-TCP on the application layer enforces a socket per connection and has strict ordering rules, but when you get to layer 3 (IP aka TUN layer) you can still inspect TCP packets without needing to be limited by TCP.
+TCP on the transport layer enforces a socket per connection and has strict ordering rules, but when you get to layer 3 (IP aka TUN layer) you can inspect TCP, as well as UDP packets, as well as everything else (eg ICMP packets).

-In practice at AWS we use TUN devices all the time.
-With a TUN device you can inspect packets, read the IP header to know where it’s going (it contains a source and destination address for IPv4/IPv6), then read TCP or UDP frames to re-write it to wherever you want to go.
+In practice at AWS (and a lot of cloud companies) we use TUN devices all the time.
+With a TUN device you can inspect packets, read the IP header to know where it’s going (it contains a source and destination address for IPv4/IPv6), then read TCP or UDP frames to do additional work to re-write it to wherever you want it to go.
 If you go down even further to TAP devices on layer 2 then you can inspect whole ethernet frames (including all the frames above it).

 Geneve encapsulation

 Geneve encapsulation is most relevant from sections 3.1 to 3.3.
-The main thing you need to know to understand GENEVE is the following: it exists as a layer 4 (application layer) UDP way of encapsulating layer 2 - layer 4 information for network virtualization.
-So you can send these GENEVE encapsulated packets using a user space socket BUT it can communicate a lot more information because it has both an inner and outer packet frame.
-The inner frame can contain an entire ethernet frame.
+From a technical perspective the main thing you need to know to understand GENEVE is the following: it exists as a layer 4 (transport layer) UDP way of encapsulating layer 2 - layer 4 information for network virtualization.
+So you can send these GENEVE encapsulated packets using a user space socket but it communicates a lot more information because it has both an inner and outer packet frame.
+The inner frame can contain an entire ethernet frame which can be intercepted by a TUN/TAP device running on a different machine (a NIC).
 Any time you have a need to do network virtualization it is most likely you would have to use GENEVE encapsulation as it is the standard (supercedes VXLAN).

 The included figure of GENEVE on IPv4 shows that your payload can be anything you want it to be or what the receiver expects.
 If you’re encapsulating a regular TCP packet you would just write the IPv4 header and TCP frame here.